 Pro Tip: Use hot water when washing items as it's typically more effective at killing any fleas or flea eggs.

-However, even if fleas don't come inside your home where there's guaranteed warmth, they can still find places outside that are warm enough to survive (like under or next to your house).
+However, even if fleas don't come inside your home where there's guaranteed warmth, they can still find places outside that are warm enough to survive (like under your house).
 In reality, it doesn't need to be much higher than freezing temperatures for fleas or their eggs to survive.
 This means areas with more mild winters are at a greater risk of year-round flea issues than those with harsh winters with several days below zero degrees.

 All of this is why it's really important to regularly use preventative flea and flea egg treatments on your dog and house, no matter the season.